 Six specialisations for future psychologists to consider

-According to JobOutlook, the number of psychologists in Australia is expected to increase strongly over the next five years.
-So it’s no surprise that the demand for quality APAC-Accredited psychology courses continues to grow among prospective students.
+According to JobOutlook, the number of psychology jobs in Australia is expected to increase significantly over the next five years.
+Considering the rapid growth of the psychology industry, it’s no surprise that demand for quality APAC-Accredited psychology courses continues to grow among prospective students.

 Choose from a variety of psychology specialisations

 Not sure which path to take?
 Undergraduate psychology courses provide students with the opportunity to explore specific fields of psychology in which they have special interests.
 More advanced psychology studies offer a further refinement of students’ interests, allowing them to become increasingly proficient in their chosen specialisation.

 To give you some inspiration, below is a snapshot of six different paths you could take as a psychologist: